Supplies: 2 empty water bottles, 4 buckets 🪣

 How to Play: One player at a time runs and slides down the slip ’n slide, trying to knock over as many “pins” as possible using their body or by launching the beach ball ahead of them.

 How to Win: 🏅 Team with the highest total number of pins knocked down after all players go wins!
-Add them to the Scorecard.
+Add them to your Water Olympics Scorecard.